Berkmar Middle School

 Dedication Date: 2004

-The land on which Berkmar was built had originally been inhabited by the Lower Creek Indians.
-After the land lottery in 1820, this land was allocated and became a family farm for over 200 years.
-Cotton and other crops were grown on this land.
-One of the original buildings, which was used as a blacksmith shop, is still standing on our property.
-Berkmar Middle classes frequently walk to the creek and blacksmith shop, making science and social studies connections.
-Margaret and Bob Stuebing, descendants of the original owners, sold this property to Gwinnett County Public Schools in 2002.
-Located at 4355 Lawrenceville Highway in Lilburn, Berkmar serves the children and families from Lilburn, Norcross, Duluth, and Lawrenceville.
+The land on which Berkmar Middle School was built had originally been inhabited by the Lower Creek Indians.
+After a land lottery in 1820, the land was allocated and became a family farm for more than 200 years.
+Cotton and other crops were grown on the land, and one of the original buildings, which was used as a blacksmith shop, is still standing on the property.
+Margaret and Bob Stuebing, descendants of the original owners, sold the property to Gwinnett County Public Schools in 2002.
+Located at 4355 Lawrenceville Highway in Lilburn, Berkmar Middle School serves children and families from Lilburn, Duluth, Norcross, and Lawrenceville.

-Completed in June of 2004, Berkmar Middle School held its dedication ceremony on September 26, 2004.
-Dr. Barbara Lunsford, Berkmar’s founding principal, welcomed all the guests, which included Berkmar staff, students, families, county officials, and community members.
-The day’s events also included remarks from School Board members and CEO/Superintendent J. Alvin Wilbanks.
+Construction of the school was completed in June of 2004, and Berkmar Middle School held its dedication ceremony on September 26, 2004.
+Dr. Barbara Lunsford, the school’s founding principal, welcomed all guests, who included Berkmar staff, students, families, county officials, and community members.
+The day’s events also included remarks from the Gwinnett County Board of Education members and CEO/Superintendent J. Alvin Wilbanks.
 The program closed with teachers Beau Dominguez and Claudette Onumah presenting the school’s “Principles of Teaching and Learning.”

-In its first year, Berkmar served 980 students.
-It has continued to grow over the years, In 2015, after the student population continued to surge in the western part of Gwinnett County, the Discovery cluster opened to relieve the Berkmar and Central Gwinnett clusters.
+In 2015, after the student population continued to surge in the western part of Gwinnett County, the Discovery cluster opened to relieve the Berkmar and Central Gwinnett clusters.
 Berkmar Middle School’s attendance boundaries were redrawn, and its feeder elementary schools became G.H.
 Hopkins Elementary and Rebecca Minor Elementary.
-Even with the redistricing, the school served nearly 1,200 students in 2016.

-The school’s building is two stories, with 6th and 7th grade classes housed on the first floor and 8th grade classes on the second floor.
+The school’s building is two stories, with sixth- and seventh-grade classes housed on the first floor and eighth-grade classes on the second floor.
 The school has three computer labs and a media center complete with a TV production facility.
-The gymnasium includes a fitness room for staff and students and there is also a spacious athletic field behind the school with a full track.
-The Health and Physical Education Department has been awarded nearly $135,000 in grants, which have been used to furnish the school’s fitness center, buy gym equipment, and install the track.
-In 2014, the school also received a grant from the Mr. Holland’s Opus Foundation to repair orchestra equipment.
+The gymnasium includes a fitness room for staff and students, and there is also a spacious athletic field behind the school with a full track.
+The Health and Physical Education Department was awarded nearly $135,000 in grants, which have been used to furnish the school’s fitness center, to buy gym equipment, and to install the track.
+In 2014, the school also received a grant from Mr. Holland’s Opus Foundation to repair orchestra equipment.

-In the fall of 2005, a Title I Schoolwide Committee comprised of teachers, parents, and administrators began to work on a schoolwide plan, which was approved by the state in 2006.
+In the fall of 2005, a Title I School-wide Committee comprised of teachers, parents, and administrators began to work on a school-wide plan, which was approved by the state in 2006.
 All Berkmar Middle School students benefit from Title I services, which include federal funds used to hire additional staff, to purchase instructional materials and technology, and to provide opportunities for collaborative instructional planning.
-Every classroom is equipped with an interactive SMART Board, and the school also has carts of laptops for teams of teachers to share.
-Additionally, as Berkmar Middle is a BYOD (Bring Your Own Device) school, students can use their own devices to access technology for instructional activities.